ibm-cloud-docs/ContinuousDelivery/devsecops-tekton-cd-compliance.md

 - **Toolchain:** The tekton pipeline defintions (pipeline(s), triggers, listeners, etc.) are stored in this repo.
     E.g.: `https://<region>.git.cloud.ibm.com/myorg/my-compliance-ci-toolchain`

-Once you have captured the names of repositories from CI Toolchain, proceed with the `Guided Setup` to begin CD Toolchain creation.
-During the setup process, for each repository you may either may provide url to an existing IBM hosted Git Repos and Issue Tracking (GRIT) repository created for your CI Toolchain or choose to create a new repository .
+After you capture the names of repos from continous integration toolchain, proceed with the `Guided Setup` to begin continuous delivery toolchain creation.
+During the setup process, for each repository you can either provide the URL to an existing IBM hosted Git Repos and Issue Tracking (GRIT) repository created for your CI Toolchain or choose to create a new repository .
 Currently, the toolchain supports creating only GRIT repositories.
 Future releases will provide support to create repositories with GitHub, GitHub Enterprise (GHE) and other SCM Providers.

 ### Inventory